nemostatus/SA_Challenges_Rails_JS/notes.md

 - find a way to syle the webpage, look at examples and find a way to make it look good but not distracting -don't get complacent, keep improving app and review material and make sure you can communicate your code and the concepts,FOLLOW THE DATA!

+-let the app explain itself,give some sort of directions or better labeling